 The successful practice of dentistry depends on the ability to solve problems prior to starting treatment, since each patient has unique concerns.
 Dr. Day’s commitment to continuous learning allows her to provide patients with the current standard of care.
 To do anything less would be a violation of the trust they place in her.

-Dr. Day’s continuing education includes long-term membership in the Seattle Study Club, the Spear Education Faculty Club, and the Pride Institute, in addition to attending numerous meetings, lectures, and seminars all over the United States.
+Dr. Day’s continuing education includes long-term membership in the Seattle Study Club and Spear Education Study Club (where she serves as a leader), in addition to attending numerous meetings, lectures, and seminars all over the United States.

 - American Dental Association